 - Similarly, if you were to use a family floater and two members drew up bills of Rs.
 3 and Rs.
 3.5 lakhs separately, the top-up cannot be used.

 - In addition to this, the single hospitalization clause also needs to be clarified.
 If a relapse happens within 45 days of discharge, it would be treated as a single hospitalization.
 Any time beyond that is treated as a new bout.
 And the deductible has to be crossed for every single illness for the top-up benefit to kick-in.

 As you go higher up on the deductible, your top-up plan gets cheaper.
 But the idea behind a top-up plan is to bridge the gap between your base policy and the cost you incurred.
 So, don’t look to duplicate your base policy by choosing your plan based on exclusions or policy features that may already be covered originally in the base plan itself.
 The idea is just to enhance your sum assured coverage at a reasonable cost.

 Most importantly, understand the declared criteria by the plan for a single illness.
 It is mandatory that you clear up ahead, before choosing the plan, whether you’re paying a per-claim deductible or an overall deductible.

 Keeping pace with an upbeat top-up plan!

 Make sure you do not confuse health top-ups with riders like hospital cash, critical illness insurance and personal accident insurance.
-Your top-up plans is nothing but an indemnity plan providing you the same features and behaving like your regular health policy.
-Your only differentiation would be the high deductible you pay towards the top-up that will automatically enhance your sum assured- something you may not be able to do for that cost with your regular policy.
+Your top-up plan is nothing but an indemnity plan providing you with the same features and behaving like your regular health policy.
+The only differentiation would be the high deductible you pay towards the top-up that will automatically enhance your sum assured, basically something you may not be able to do for that cost with your regular policy.